-Google Inc. (GOOG) was told by the European Union’s antitrust chief it has a “matter of weeks” to resolve a probe and avoid possible fines over allegations that the operator of the world’s largest search engine discriminates against rivals.
+Google Inc. (GOOG:US) was told by the European Union’s antitrust chief it has a “matter of weeks” to resolve a probe and avoid possible fines over allegations that the operator of the world’s largest search engine discriminates against rivals.

 EU Competition Commissioner Joaquin Almunia asked Google Chairman Eric Schmidt for proposals to address concerns that it promotes its own specialist search services, copies rivals’ travel and restaurant reviews, and that its agreements with websites and software developers stifle competition in the advertising industry.